Local and State News

 City to Count Pedestrians, Cyclists; Develop Plan

 Following a recent round of public input sessions, a program to make Columbia safer and more welcoming to pedestrians and cyclists is continuing its momentum.

-As Free Timesreported recently, the City of Columbia and the Central Midlands Council of Governments are collaborating on Walk Bike Columbia, an initiative to help develop a Pedestrian and Bicycle Master Plan and Bike Share Plan for the area.
+, the City of Columbia and the Central Midlands Council of Governments are collaborating on Walk Bike Columbia, an initiative to help develop a Pedestrian and Bicycle Master Plan and Bike Share Plan for the area.

 John S. Fellows, planning administrator for the City of Columbia, says there was “great turnout” for a recent set of public input sessions held in locations across the city.
 Residents were offered the opportunity to discuss the challenges and opportunities faced by walkers and cyclists in Columbia.